 Understand and invoke direct methods from IoT Hub

-IoT Hub gives you the ability to invoke direct methods on devices from the cloud.
-Direct methods represent a request-reply interaction with a device similar to an HTTP call in that they succeed or fail immediately (after a user-specified timeout).
-This approach is useful for scenarios where the course of immediate action is different depending on whether the device was able to respond.
+IoT Hub direct methods enable you to remotely invoke calls on devices from the cloud.
+Direct methods follow a request-response pattern and are meant for communications that require immediate confirmation of their result.
+For example, interactive control of a device, such as turning on a fan.
+This functionality is useful for scenarios where the course of immediate action is different depending on whether the device was able to respond.

 Note